This slow cooker pulled beef is an absolute must-try. By the end of cooking, it will be tender, succulent, and packed with so much flavor.

 - Cook on low for 8-10 hours.

-- Remove the beef from the slow cooker and place to the side.
+- Remove the beef from the slow cooker and place it to the side.

 - Gently remove the fat from the beef and shred using two forks.

 - You can brown the beef before placing it into the slow cooker.
-This process is a personal preference and won’t heavily impact the outcome of this dish.
+This process is a personal preference and won’t profoundly impact the outcome of this dish.